material-motion/material-motion/concepts/runtimes.md

 ### Gesture recognition events

-When a gesture is recognized it should inform the necessary actors.
+When a gesture recognizer's state changes it should inform the necessary actors.

     function gestureStateDidChange(gesture) -> Void